BDC Hamburger Icon

 6. Dare to be different.

 With so many restaurants out there offering the same products and experience, why should people choose you?
-There are more than a million restaurants in the U.S. right now.
+There are more than a million restaurants in the United States right now.
 To stay competitive, you need to create your own mark on the industry.
-Find something unique and special about your restaurant and highlight that in your marketing – it’s a way for people to recognize and remember your business.
+Find something unique and special about your restaurant and highlight that in your marketing — it’s a way for people to recognize and remember your business.

 FYIDid you know

-Grubhub is an online ordering and delivery service available as both an app and a desktop site that is very popular with consumers.
+Grubhub is an online ordering and delivery service available as both an app and a desktop site that is popular with consumers.
 Check out this guide to determine if a Grubhub partnership is right for your business.

-7. Stay current with industry trends.
+8. Stay current with industry trends.

-• There is no slowing down on the use of natural and organic food.
-Customers will continue to search for flavorful, wholesome dishes.
+• There is no slowing down on the use of natural and organic food: Customers will continue to search for flavorful, wholesome dishes.
 Vegan and plant-based cuisine is continually increasing in popularity.
 To keep up with the trends, some chefs are moving these dishes to the main menu instead of simply offering plant-based substitutions.

-• Green and environmentally friendly practices are a hot topic.
-Many restaurant owners are reevaluating their inventory and seeking to reduce waste.
+• Green and environmentally friendly practices are a hot topic: Many restaurant owners are reevaluating their inventory and seeking to reduce waste.

-• Food delivery services had been gaining popularity for years but are now an extremely common practice among restaurants.
-Usage drastically increased during the pandemic as people relied on them to safely receive meals.
+• Food delivery services had been gaining popularity for years but are now an extremely common practice among restaurants: Usage drastically increased during the pandemic as people relied on them to safely receive meals.
 Restaurants quickly adapted and implemented new technology to keep up with demand and help their businesses stay afloat.
 Some restaurants have even transitioned to a takeout-only model to cut down on staffing and other costs.

-• Supply chain issues and inflation are leading restaurant owners to adjust menu items and prices.
-This is also part of a shift to simplify menus to better manage inventory, improve quality and decrease waste by creating a small number of excellent dishes instead of a long menu of hit-or-miss options.
+• Supply chain issues and inflation are leading restaurant owners to adjust menu items and prices: This is also part of a shift to simplify menus to better manage inventory, improve quality and decrease waste by creating a small number of excellent dishes instead of a long menu of hit-or-miss options.

-• Restaurant owners are strategically incorporating new technology and digital resources to cut costs and improve the efficiency of their operations.
-Examples include QR code menus and self-service stations.
+• Restaurant owners are strategically incorporating new technology and digital resources to cut costs and improve the efficiency of their operations: Examples include QR code menus and self-service stations.

 Why your restaurant marketing strategy matters